plain-solutions-gmbh/kirby-components-example/README.md

 Kirby CMS gives you the possibility to reuse such elements by extending your blueprints or using snippets.
 But these are in different folders and by growing your project, you can easaly loose your orientation.
 And if you like to use this elements for other project, it's hard to tear all the desiered files out of an existing project.

-**This repository contains the example that build in this example.**
+**This repository contains the example that is build in the following tutorial.**

 ## Video Tutorial